-Barracuda reports a single score, between 0 and 10 and a flag indicating if the email is considered to be spam.
-You should be aiming for a score below 3.5.
+Barracuda Spam Firewall is a hardware spam filter.
+Barracuda reports a single score between 0 and 10 and a flag indicating if the email is considered to be spam.
+For Barracuda, an ideal score is below 3.5.

-Sometimes, MessageLabs will process the email using its own filter, which reports a very similar score to SpamAssassin, but rounded to the nearest whole number.
+Sometimes, MessageLabs processes the email using its own filter, which reports a very similar score to SpamAssassin, but rounded to the nearest whole number.
 In both cases, a score of 3 or more is to be avoided, but Litmus will always report if the email was considered spam by MessageLabs as a separate calculation to the score.